Package 'scDiagnostics'

 pc_subset

-A numeric vector specifying which principal components to use.
-Default is 1:10.
+A numeric vector specifying the subset of principal components (PCs) to compare.
+Default is the first five PCs.

-An integer specifying the number of resamples to generate the null distribution.
-Default is 300.
+An integer indicating the number of top loading variables to consider for each PC.
+Default is 50.

 Details